biztos/frostedmd/README.md

 ## TODO

 * More documentation for the long-suffering laity.
 * Better test coverage (and arguably better tests).
+100% at minimum!
 * LOTS more edge cases etc.
 * At least CONSIDER less-canonical, but faster, parsing.
     * Specifically, just strip off the top of the file w/o MD-processing it.